FloranDev2/ItB-MechDivers/README.md

 	- Delivery's base range reduced from 3 to 2
 	- Delivery's range upgrade will effectively increase its range (from 2 to 3)
 	- New: with delivery's range upgrade, the Supply Drop can drop up to 2 supply (between start and end point)
+	- Reinforcements passive can only respawn a Mech once per mission (technical limitation I couldn't solve)

 #### Improvements / polishing
 - Delivery tip image improved: